The Domestic Violence and Mental Health Collaboration Project

 DV/MH Collaboration Update (7/09/12)

-The Collaboration Project has 4 phases: Planning, Implementation, Continuation, and Expansion.
+The Collaboration Project has 5 phases: Planning, Implementation, Continuation, Expansion and Exploration.

 Planning Phase and Implementation Phase partners: City of Seattle Human Services Department’s Domestic Violence and Sexual Assault Prevention Division, Consejo Counseling and Referral Service, New Beginnings, Seattle Counseling Service, and Sound Mental Health.